cognizance-amrita/Sketch-icons/readme.md

 5. Submit a Pull Request
 6. Your asset will be added to the list.

-**Note :** Only colour icons will be permitted for 3D icons.
+**Note :** Only icons with color will be permitted for 3D icons.
 Feel free to contribute.

 ## Icon Description